 Find a credit card that will let you transfer money into your current account.

-Call up your bank or visit a branch to arrange an overdraft, and make sure you fully understand how long the interest free period is and what your limit is.
+Call up your bank or visit a branch to arrange an overdraft, and make sure you fully understand how any interest-free period is and what your limit is.

 Compare current accounts from different providers and find a bank that works for you.